 Let’s get some things out of the way first though.
 I think it’s extremely important to acknowledge upfront that I began this journey from a place of privilege.

-No, I don’t have rich parents or someone who pay for my travels, BUT I did graduate college without student debt thanks to my mom’s 30+ years of military service, which gave me the GI Bill that paid for most of my tuition in both undergrad and grad school in Australia.
+No, I don’t have a trust fund or rich parents or someone who pays for my travels, BUT I did graduate college without student debt thanks to my mom’s 30+ years of military service, which gave me the GI Bill that paid for most of my tuition in both undergrad and grad school in Australia.

-I also had the luxury of moving back in with my mom temporarily and rent-free while I initially converted my van into my home and bartended to save up money for van life, then again when I had my van remodeled, and finally during the beginning of the COVID-19 pandemic.
+I also had the luxury of moving back in with my mom temporarily and rent-free while I initially converted my van into my home and bartended to save up money for van life (back in 2017), then again when I had my van remodeled, and finally during the beginning of the COVID-19 pandemic.

-Therefore, I don’t need to make as much money as I used to in my old “traditional” urban lifestyles in order to afford rent and utilities.
+Therefore, I have not needed to make as much money as I used to in my old “traditional” urban lifestyles in order to afford rent, utilities, and other elements of city life that were generally much more expensive.

 Since I traveled so much for work, I started a travel blog as a hobby back in 2013.
 This blog, ended up becoming the foundation of my remote income.
-You can learn how to start your own blog here or check out the course that taught me how to successfully make money off my blog.
+You can learn how to start your own blog here.

-My journey to a remote income came with a lot of trial and error, but in the end, I managed to build a lifestyle I love through carving out spaces for myself on the internet and learning how to leverage my newfound skills.
+My journey to a remote income came with a lot of trial and error, but in the end, I managed to build a lifestyle I love through carving out spaces for myself on the internet and learning how to leverage my newfound skills to get paid to work freelance gigs.

-So without further ado, I’ll tell you exactly where my money comes from by sharing the following ways I earn a remote income, and you can too.
+So without further ado, I’ll tell you exactly where my money comes from by sharing the following ways I have earned a remote income, and you can too.

 1. Affiliate Marketing